scrabbletank/farhome-rules/rulesdoc.md

 #### Siphon Energy
 *Requires proficiency with Curse spells, 3 Willpower, 15th Level*

 You are able to siphon the fading life off enemies to create a temporary shield.
-When you kill an enemy using Death damage you gain 1 temporary wound lasting 24 hours.
+When you kill a cursed enemy or kill an enemy using Death damage you gain 1 temporary wound lasting 24 hours.
 You may gain up to half your max wounds in temporary wounds this way.

 #### Perfect Defense
 *Requires 4 Strength, 15th level*